kna2121/ClearClaim-COMS4152/README.md

 The OpenAI API key is securely stored in Heroku environment variables (OPENAI_API_KEY), so no manual setup is required to test the deployed app.
 However in order to be able to test it locally you need an openai api key.
-Its unsafe and bad practice to commit api keys in github so it is not stored here.
-You can store your api key as an environment variable with the following command `export OPENAI_API_KEY="your_key"`
+You can store your api key as an environment variable with the following command `export OPENAI_API_KEY="your_key"` or using an .env file.

 ## Testing